Taoniinae

 Taoniinae is a subfamily containing ten genera of glass squids.

 Description

-Unlike Cranchiinae Pfeffer, 1912, the other subfamily within Cranchiidae Prosch, 1847, Taoniinae all lack cartilaginous strips which extend back from the funnel-mantle point of fusion.
+Unlike Cranchiinae Pfeffer, 1912, the other subfamily within Cranchiidae Prosch, 1847, Taoniinae all lack cartilaginous strips that extend back from the funnel-mantle point of fusion.
 Their funnels are free laterally, and they have one to three photophores on the eyes.
 The largest photophore is crescent-shaped for most genera, but it's triangular in Helicocranchia, a semicircle in Bathothauma, and circular in Sandalops.
-This is in contrast to glass squids in the subfamily Cranchiinae, which have at least four small photophores which are round or oval in shape.
+This is in contrast to glass squids in the subfamily Cranchiinae, which have at least four small photophores which are round or oval.

-In addition, males lack hectocotyli; these are arms which have evolved to specialize in storage and transfer of spermatophores to females.
+In addition, males lack hectocotyli; these are arms that have evolved to specialize in the storage and transfer of spermatophores to females.
 Taoniinae are also often larger than Cranchiinae and have darker beaks.
-Another characteristic is that a Taoniinae's caecum, is smaller than its stomach; in Cranchiinae, the caecum is larger than the stomach.
+Another characteristic is that Taoniinae's caecum, is smaller than its stomach; in Cranchiinae, the caecum is larger than the stomach.